BradMyrick/resume/README.md

 - Decompiled and analyzed smart contract bytecode, architecting data pipelines to push structured information into GraphDBs.
 - Collaborated cross-functionally, mentoring junior engineers and driving adoption of best practices in code quality, security, and scalability.
 - Managed deployments and infrastructure on Google Cloud, Kubernetes, kserve, and OVH; integrated with QuickNode for blockchain data access.
-- Contributed to capability-based security systems, focusing on authentication, authorization, and function-level security[1].
+- Contributed to capability-based security systems, focusing on authentication, authorization, and function-level security.
-- Championed code review and CI/CD best practices using GitHub and Git CLI[2].
+- Championed code review and CI/CD best practices using GitHub and Git CLI.

 **2019 – 2022**
 **SOFTWARE ENGINEER, TACVUE.IO / KODR.PRO**